WeeksLeft/short-pinky/README.md

 I've still included the .exe file that I've created for ease of friends, but use that at your own risk.

 ## Installation method 1 - .exe file
 This is the easiest method.
 Just download the .exe file and run it.
+This comes with a scary message that it's "not commonly downloaded and may be dangerous".
+Unless you know me personally, I'd recommend installation method 2 just so you have some peace of mind (and eventually can personalise your script).

 ## Installation method 2 - .ahk file
 This is better for eventual customisation (see Bonus section below).
 1. Download ahk from https://www.autohotkey.com/
-2. Clone the repo, or download the lazyhands.ahk file
+2. Clone the repo, or download the lazyhands.ahk file (better, so that you can read through it)
-3. Run the script
+3. Run the .ahk script
-4. [optional but probably ideal] Add this to your startup folder so that it automatically runs on startup, if you like it
+4. [optional, but probably ideal] Add this to your startup folder so that it automatically runs on startup, if you like it

 ## Credits
 1. [Joanne Li - Keeybs — 80% TKL Keyboard Kit figma file](https://www.figma.com/community/file/949387012289800289), which was used to create some of the visuals